From Found to Cited: An Analysis of ChatGPT Ranking Factors (400K Pages Studied)

 For each page, we extracted more than 70 data points (features) describing its content, structure, and domain context.
 Using this dataset, we trained a machine learning model to understand which factors drive the transition from retrieving to citing a page.

-• Domain data: We used DataForSEO APIs to extract attributes such as domain authority, backlink count, and overall visibility.
+We used DataForSEO APIs to extract attributes such as domain authority, backlink count, and overall visibility.
+This allowed us to correlate traditional SEO metrics with AI citation likelihood.

-• Structure and content: We scraped each page to capture on-page details including titles, H1 and H2 structure, word count, and other length and formatting metrics.
+We scraped each page to capture on-page details including titles, H1 and H2 structure, word count, and other length and formatting metrics.
+This granular data was essential for identifying the "parseability" factors that AI models favor.

 We then trained a model to predict the likelihood of a page being cited.
 It achieved an F1 score of 74%, showing that ChatGPT's citation behavior is not random, and can be modeled.